transcendent-ai-labs/transcendent-ai-labs.github.io/index.md

 ## What we do

-Build highly modular and scalable platforms for inference, learning and decision making.
+Build modular and scalable platforms for inference, learning and decision making.